BranchMetrics/ios-branch-deep-linking-attribution/README.md

 There are other methods which exclude tag and data if you don't want to pass those.
 Explore Xcode's autocomplete functionality.

 **Note**
-You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following _optional keys in the data dictionary_:
+You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following _optional keys in the data dictionary_.
+Please use this [Facebook tool](https://developers.facebook.com/tools/debug/og/object) to debug your OG tags!

 | Key | Value
 | --- | ---